Destacado en este post

-If you’re new to digital transformation, this blog is a great start point.
+If you’re new to digital transformation, this blog is a great starting point.
 Keep reading to learn what digital transformation is, what it looks like in practice and which digital technology investments can help to build your transformation strategy.

 This article is an introduction to digital transformation.
 For a deeper dive into this subject, take a look at one of these resources:

 Digital transformation (DX) is the act of integrating your data and business processes using digital technology, and then using that technology to leverage insights that enhance your business strategy, company culture and customer service.